curvedinf/dir-assistant/README.md

 ## Local LLM Model Download

-If you want to use a local LLM, you can download a low requirements default model (Phi 3 128k) with:
+If you want to use a local LLM, you can download a low requirements default model with:

 ```shell
 dir-assistant models download-llm